 In this post, I’d like to share with you the results of this experiment, how people were the key to success, resolving many potential bugs and reducing our technical debt.

 It started with a very simple idea: apply gamification to some task that at the same time is boring but it is something we have to do.
 It has to be boring or repetitive since I wanted to avoid the overjustification effect and apply gamification for something for which we should be intrinsically motivated, like creativity or innovation in the company.

 I discarded also the day-to-day work resolving JIRA issues, given that in that case, it could have led to a kind of exploitation: definitely it’s not a good idea to have a ranking of employees by the number of tickets they resolve.

 At the beginning, I thought there was no use case for us to apply gamification but then I suddenly noticed that there was a case in which all these conditions apply: fixing potential bugs and bad code practices in our legacy code by fixing SonarQube violations.

 Sonarqube (formerly Sonar) is an open source platform to manage code quality.
 It covers many languages, including Java, and it can be extended with plugins to add new rule engines.
 We use mainly rules coming from FindBugs, PMD, and CheckStyle.
 It’s able to detect a lot of bad code practices and reports also your unit test coverage and the overall complexity.

 In our company, we use Sonar in an automated way inside our Continuous Integration framework.
 There is a job in Jenkins that uses Maven and its Sonar plugins to publish the results.
-We have different quality gates configured and if any important violation is added an email is triggered to the developers.
+We have different quality gates configured and if any important violation is added an email is sent to the developers.